Council is committed to developing arts and cultural projects and programs in our region that benefit both local artists and the community.

 Each year, the Arts in August program promotes the diversity of the region’s thriving arts and culture sector, supporting local community projects and their development.

-Events range from music concerts and craft markets to photo competitions, the annual Gemfest and the popular Central Highlands Multicultural Festival.
+Events range from music concerts and craft markets to photo competitions, the annual Gemfest and the new Gigs and Digs Festival.

 A regional mapping overlay marking the location of significant regional cultural heritage sites has been developed by council with assistance from the Queensland Department of Natural Resources and Mines.